BlazicIvan/Net-CQA/README.md

 This project was supported by [School of Electrical Engineering, University of Belgrade](https://www.etf.bg.ac.rs/en).

 ## Libraries
-The following libraries were used in this project:
+The following libraries were used:
 - JUnit 5.5.2
 - Apache Maven 3.3.9
 - Spoon 7.2.0